Why is regular exercise good for diabetes?

-When preparing for a training session, aim to have little IOB during exercise, especially if you’re concerned about going low.
+When you're preparing for a training session, try to aim to have little IOB during exercise, especially if you’re concerned about going low.
 This means giving thought to the timing of meals and insulin boluses and also giving thought to pre-exercise meals.

 Eating three hours before a training session

-Ideally, most of the carbohydrate in the meal should be minimally processed and low glycaemic – examples of good choices include jumbo or steel-cut oats, oat and nut muesli, root vegetables such as boiled potatoes or sweet potato, wholegrains such as quinoa, brown rice and bulgur wheat.
+Ideally, most of the carbohydrate in the meal should be minimally processed and low glycaemic – examples of good choices include jumbo or steel-cut oats, oat and nut muesli, root vegetables such as boiled potatoes or sweet potato, whole grains such as quinoa, brown rice and bulgur wheat.